 9. Are your labor costs increasing?

-– Increase productivity by a minimum of 100%
+– Increase productivity by a minimum of 100% on the parts being robotically welded

 – Increase quality and consistency